scritcash/scrit-whitepaper/scrit-whitepaper.md

 The parameter tree contains per mint specific definitions of output.
 Each leaf is assigned to one mint and contains the mint ID and a list of tuples.
-A tuple contains a potentially blinded output DBC message, encrypted server blinding parameters (see \[Signature\] section below), and the signing algorithm to use.
+A tuple contains a potentially blinded output DBC message, encrypted server blinding parameters (see section on [Signatures](#signatures) below), and the signing algorithm to use.
 Furthermore, it contains values required for DBC signing key lookup (amount and denomination).

 For unblind signing algorithms the server blinding parameters are empty.
 If only unblind signing algorithms are used in the outputs, the same